-5 Travel and Expense Reimbursement Agreed-Upon Procedure Results Managements' Response 14 Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+Travel and Expense Reimbursement Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: a.
-If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). b.
-If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. c.
-Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h). d.
-Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
-There were no travel reimbursements during the Therefore, no procedures performed. or expense current year. have been The results did not include findings or criticisms.
+For each of the 5 reimbursements selected: Management provided a list of all travel and travel-related expense reimbursements and provided representations that the list is complete.
+The results did not include findings or criticisms. a.
+If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).
+The per diem rates agreed with the rates established by the GSA.
+The results did not include findings or criticisms. b.
+If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.
+Actual costs reimbursed are supported by itemized receipts.
+The results did not include findings or criticisms. c.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).
+Each reimbursement is supported by documentation of the public purpose.
+The results did not include findings or criticisms. d.
+Observe that each reimbursement was reviewed and approved, in writing, by All reimbursements are properly approved.
+The results did not include findings or criticisms.